138 Famous Warren Buffett Quotes. Money & Investing Explained

 “Money, to some extent, sometimes lets you be in more interesting environments.
 But it can’t change how many people love you or how healthy you are.”

-“Basically, when you get to my age, you’ll really measure your success in life by how many of the people you want to have love you actually do love you.”
+“When you get to my age, you’ll measure your success by how many people you want to have love you do love you.”

-“In the world of business, the people who are most successful are those who are doing what they love.”
+“In the world of business, the most successful people are those who do what they love.”

 “If you get to my age in life and nobody thinks well of you, I don’t care how big your bank account is; your life is a disaster.
 That’s the ultimate test of how you have lived your life.”

-Fine words from a good man; even though he is one of the richest men globally, he still does fundamentally understand that you have essentially failed in life without love.
+These are fine words from a good man; even though he is one of the richest men globally, he still fundamentally understands that you have failed without love.

 “Never ask a barber if you need a haircut.”

-The point Warren is making is that, of course, stockbrokers will tell you to continually buy and sell stocks and funds because they make money when you do.
-However, all that is to you is cost.
+Warren points out that stockbrokers will tell you to continually buy and sell stocks and funds because they make money when you do.
+However, all that is to you is the cost.

 “The advice ‘you never go broke taking a profit’ is foolish.”

-This is indeed true; if you only take small profits, you may not cover your living expenses or the time you spend on investing.
-Essentially, you want to hold out for larger, more gradual profits over time.
+This is true; if you only make small profits, you may be unable to cover your living expenses or investing time.
+You want to hold out for larger, more gradual profits over time.

 “Honesty is a very expensive gift.
 Don’t expect it from cheap people.”

-A social commentary suggesting that most people are not honest with you, so when someone is honest, appreciate it, and do not expect honesty from people you do not trust.
+A social commentary suggests that most people are not honest with you, so when someone is honest, appreciate it and do not expect honesty from people you do not trust.

 “Forecasts may tell you a great deal about the forecaster; they tell you nothing about the future.”